Welcome to the Innisfil ideaLAB & Library’s Short Story Contest

 Have you ever dreamed of becoming an author or publishing a book?
 Whether you’re a writing pro or just looking to see what you can do, now is your chance!

-If you live, work, or go to school in Innisfil and are in Grades 3-12, you’re invited to enter the Innisfil ideaLAB & Library’s annual short story contest.
+If you live or go to school in Innisfil and are in Grades 3-12, you’re invited to enter the Innisfil ideaLAB & Library’s annual Short Story Contest.

-Canadian Children’s author, Nadia Hohn* is this year’s judge.
+Canadian Children’s author, Michelle Kadarusman* is this year’s judge.
 This is your chance to have your story read by a published author!
 Not sure where to get started?
-Click here for inspiration and guidance from last year’s judge Naseem Hrab!
+Click here for inspiration and guidance from 2020’s judge Naseem Hrab!

 So what are you waiting for?
 Enter now!